amirparsadd/r1ec-edge-hono/README.md

 npm run build
 ```

-This will generate a bundled `dist/index.js` using `esbuild`, ready for edge deployment.
+This will generate a bundled `dist/index.js` using `rollup`, ready for edge deployment.

 ### 4. Deploy with ArvanCloud CLI